About Us Contact Shop

 How One Crafty Mom Earns $70,000 a Month on Etsy

-This mother started an Etsy store called Three Bird Nest and her tip was to not focus on the product more than the service and how you’re going to market the product.
 This is what differentiates you from so many other sellers on Etsy.
-She tells us that you have to put a lot of time and effort into your shop, or things will take a long time to launch.
-You get what you put in.
+She talks about how you have to put a lot of time and effort into your shop, or things will take a long time to take off.

 1. Hello, I have been desperately searching for a legitimate way to make money remotely from home for close to a year now.
 Do you have suggestions on where to look.
 I want to be home more for my girls and set my own hours.